denis-stepanov/advent/README.md

 # ./harmony-api/script/install-linux
 ```

-Sadly, this installation uses a non-canonical location placing executables in `/var/lib`, so SELinux on Fedora will be unhappy about it.
+Alas, this installation uses a non-canonical location placing executables in `/var/lib`, so SELinux on Fedora would be unhappy about it.
 Label the executable file as follows (not required on Raspbian which has got no SELinux):

 ```
 # semanage fcontext -a -t var_run_t /var/lib/harmony-api/script/server